LIPOSCULPTURE / LIPOSUCTION

 Post-Operative Care

-Early mobilization to reduce certain risks.
+Early mobilization is important to reduce circulatory risks.

 Compression garments or bandages for 4 to 6 weeks.